martasframos/Data-Projects/README.md

 Built using **Dash** and **Plotly**, this dashboard facilitates interactive visualization of climate data, making it easier to track changes over time and across regions.

 ### 2. Project Purpose
-The primary goal of this project is to create a visually appealing and informative dashboard that allows users to analyze temperature trends across different countries.
+The primary goal of this project is to create a visually appealing and informative dashboard that allows users to analyse temperature trends across different countries.
 It aims to highlight the impact of climate change by showcasing average temperature changes from the first recorded year to the most recent year.

 #### Dataset